by Martin Kölling, 2015.

 and CE is in

-bias since the common era (CE) is defined to start some
+common era (CE) is defined to start some time around the

-4±2 BCE - but at least you do not refer to "Lord"
+- but at least you do not refer to "Lord" or "Christ" in

 The real advantage is that using BCE makes the sentence

-year 6 and 2 before the Common Era)" sound much less
+and 2 before the Common Era)" sound much less stupid

 My

-not BP.
-Then they continue with "calibrated years BP"
+1950, not BP.
+Then they continue with "calibrated years

-(long but ok) to then reduce to "BP" without a symbol
+BP" (long but ok) to then reduce to "BP" without a

-for year (strictly wrong but quite common - equivalent
+symbol for year (strictly wrong but quite common -

-to AD or CE) to then use the radiocarbon community
+equivalent to AD or CE) to then use the radiocarbon

-favourite non-unit "cal.
-BP" (I would use"cal a BP" or
+community favourite non-unit "cal.
+BP" (I would use"cal

-"cal yr BP" if editors insist, although "cal" stands
+a BP" or "cal yr BP" if editors insist, although "cal"

-also for calories - see above).
-To then twist it in figs
+stands also for calories - see above).
+To then twist it

-3 and 4 to "Time (years cal.
-BP)" and explain it in the
+in figs 3 and 4 to "Time (years cal.
+BP)" and explain it

 the calibrated 14C timescale (cal.
 BP